dagger/dagger/docs/learn/107-kubernetes.md

 ### Convert Kubernetes objects to CUE

-First, let's create re-usable definitions for the `deployment` and the `service` in order to remove a lot of boilerplate and repetition.
+First, let's create re-usable definitions for the `deployment` and the `service` to remove a lot of boilerplate and repetition.

 Let's define a re-usable `#Deployment` definition in `kube/deployment.cue`.